 How the pandemic has changed the corporate office: From productivity hubs to collaboration centers

-Hybrid working disrupts the understanding about the purpose of a physical office.
-The physical office will continue to be important for the social work life - however, organizations will start using it for meetings, conferences, and co-working activities instead of day-to-day tasks.
+Hybrid work disrupts the understanding of the purpose of a physical office.
+The physical office will continue to be important for social work life.
+However, organizations will start using it for meetings, conferences, and co-working activities instead of day-to-day tasks.
 This means that corporate offices will transform into collaboration centers instead of the productivity hubs they have been for the past years.

 Most corporate offices have a booking system that allows employees to easily book a meeting room and maybe even a desk, but once you have selected ‘Desk 87’, how do you find out where it’s located?
 The same thing goes for room booking.
 If you’re looking for a suitable conference room for your next meeting, it’s nice to know that room 4.172 is available, but where is room 4.172?
 You might also enter the office with the intention of sitting next to a specific colleague, but how do you find them?